jrfalou/UdacityRL/README.md

 # Repo for Udacity Deep Reinforcement Learning Nanodegree

 ## Intro
-This repository contains a summary of my work towards graduating from the Udacity's Deep RL Nanodegree.
-It is structured based on the degree's syllabus and addresses different methods used to solve Reinforcement Learning problems:
+This repository is destined to contain a summary of my work towards graduating from the Udacity's Deep RL Nanodegree.
+It will be structured based on the degree's syllabus and will addresse different methods used to solve Reinforcement Learning problems:

+Right now, the only algorithm available is the DQN algo:
 - DQN (Deep Q-Learning)
-  - implemented and calibrated while solving the OpenAI Gym environement "Lunar-Lander"
+  - I implemented and calibrated my algo while solving the OpenAI Gym environement "Lunar-Lander" (note that it's heavily inspiraed by the implementation presented in the course)
-  - used to solved the degree's first project, labelled "Navigation"
+  - I used it to solve the degree's first project, labelled "Navigation"

 ## Dependencies
-The content of this repository is heavily dependent on the below git repos:
+The content of this repository will be heavily dependent on the below git repos:
 - Udacity Deep RL Nanodegree (add link)
 - OpenAI Gym project (add link)
 - Unity (add link)